 Do I have to be a registered radiographer to enter the program?

 Many applicants to the program anticipate completing their Radiologic Sciences program in May and beginning the MRI program in June.
 In this case, you may be accepted into the program with the provision that you provide proof of successful graduation from an Accredited Radiologic Technology/Sciences Program and that you successfully achieve certification by the ARRT in radiography prior to the end of the summer semester.

-All students must have completed the prerequisite courses prior to enrollment into the program.
+All students must have completed the admission requirements prior to enrollment into the program.